The most award winning

 By Joseph E. Scherger, MD, MPH, Clinical Professor, University of California, San Diego.
 Dr. Scherger reports no financial relationship to this field of study.

-Source: King CS, et al. Twice vs three times daily heparin dosing for thromboembolism prophylaxis in the general medical population: a meta-analysis.
+Source: King CS, et al. Twice vs three times daily heparin dosing for thromboembolism prophylaxis in the general medical population: A meta-analysis.
 Chest.
 2007;131:507-516.

 Clinical guidelines now recommend using prophylaxis against VTE in high risk hospitalized patients.
-Subcutaneous unfractionated heparin (UH) has become the treatment of choice due to its safety and ease of monitoring and administration.
-Patients who are commonly treated include any acutely ill patient confined to bed, such as one with heart failure, respiratory disease, and postoperative care.
+Subcutaneous, unfractionated heparin (UH) has become the treatment of choice due to its safety and ease of monitoring and administration.
+Patients who are commonly treated include any acutely ill patient confined to bed, such as one with heart failure, respiratory disease, or postoperative care.
 Patients with a previous history of DVT or PE are at particularly high risk and should be treated.

 So what should we do with this important study?
-A prudent recommendation would be to use three times daily therapy for all patients at high risk for VTE, such as patients with a past history of DVT or PE, and immobile patients in bed.
+A prudent recommendation would be to use 3 times daily therapy for all patients at high risk for VTE, such as patients with a past history of DVT or PE, and immobile patients in bed.
 In patients in which the risk of VTE is lower but prophylaxis is still warranted, twice daily therapy would be appropriate to reduce the risk of bleeding complications.
-We can all thank these authors for a painstaking analysis of 38 years of medical literature.
+We can all thank King et al for a painstaking analysis of 38 years of medical literature.
 I would hope that funding for a head-to-head study of these regiments is forthcoming since the differences here are small and a meta-analysis of studies in which none used both regimens is far from being definitive.